Roasting Awesome CoffeeMay 10, 2022 (Published: May 10, 2013)

 After the beans cool completely, they are allowed to sit for a time to allow gasses to disperse.
 Then our fulfillment team packages and ships fresh-roasted beans to the 350 independent coffee houses, grocers, college and universities, restaurants and food service operations across 28 states that serve Crimson Cup beverages.

 Since 1991, Crimson Cup Coffee & Tea has hand-roasted great-tasting specialty coffee in Columbus, Ohio.
-We’ve also taught more than 250 independent business owners how to open a coffee shop through our coffee shop franchise alternative program.
+We’ve also taught more than 300 independent business owners in 30 states how to open a coffee shop through our 7 Steps to Coffee Shop Success process.

 Questions about opening a coffee shop?
 Or want to learn more about our wholesale coffee roasting programs for specialty grocers, colleges and universities and restaurants and food service operators?
 Give us a call at 888-800-9224 or fill out this form, and we’ll get right back to you!